Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

    :alt: Skirt
    :align: center

-Connecting a Printer via Wifi
+Connecting a Printer via Wi-Fi
 -----------

  There is a way to connect Robo C2 directly to Cura for Robo enabling you to print right from within the software.
 Take these steps to connect your printer;